 It is always best to try a number of mortgage lenders or authorised financial advisers if you are looking for a mortgage.
 You will need to explain your circumstances, needs and concerns to get the best advice and find the best deal possible.
 Financial Advisers may be restricted or independent, but all have to be authorised by the financial services regulator if they give advice on financial products.

 The Council of Mortgage Lenders has a code of practice which governs banks, building societies, brokers and authorised financial advisers.
 According to the code, they should make every effort to find the very best policy for you from what is available.
 Everything should be kept as simple as possible.
 Mortgages can be very complicated and you need to be able to make an informed choice on the type of mortgage that suits you.
-There is some consumer advice you can download from their website (use the link above to get there).
+There is some consumer advice you can download from their website (use the link below to get there).

 The amount of money you can borrow, whether it's a small personal loan or a home loan (mortgage), depends on your ability to pay it back.
 So the lenders will want to check your income, regular outgoings and expenses, age, financial history and security for the loan (your assets, or what you own).

 There are various types of mortgage, which you can read about below

 - Repayment mortgages